Metro Atlantic Athletic Conference: History

 In July 2013, Quinnipiac University and Monmouth University joined the MAAC to replace Loyola University Maryland, departing to the Patriot League.
 Also in 2013, the MAAC announced that it would add field hockey with league play set to begin in the 2013–14 academic year.
 However, field hockey was dropped after the 2018 season.
 The MAAC field hockey league was effectively taken over by the Northeast Conference (NEC), which reinstated the sport the following year.
 The conference decided to no longer host a conference championship for men's rowing after the 2016 season, which is governed by the Intercollegiate Rowing Association.

-On January 25, 2022, Monmouth announced it was leaving the MAAC after the 2021–22 school year to join the Colonial Athletic Association.
+On January 25, 2022, Monmouth announced it was leaving the MAAC after the 2021–22 school year to join the Colonial Athletic Association, now known as the Coastal Athletic Association.
 The MAAC responded by entering into negotiations with Mount St. Mary's University, a full but non-football NEC member.
 ESPN reported on April 27, 2022 that the addition of Mount St. Mary's for 2022–23 and beyond would be finalized in early May.
-The last of these developments came shortly after the MAAC's greatest success in men's basketball, when Saint Peter's became the first 15-seed ever to reach an NCAA regional final, losing there to North Carolina.
+The last of these developments came shortly after the MAAC's greatest success in men's basketball, when Saint Peter's became the first 15-seed ever to reach an NCAA regional final, losing there to eventual national runner-up No. 8 North Carolina.
 Mount St. Mary's would be confirmed as Monmouth's replacement on May 2.

 Also in 2022, four schools that were already MAAC affiliates added men's lacrosse to their MAAC memberships.
-All are full members of conferences that dropped the sport following the addition of men's lacrosse by the Atlantic 10 Conference.
-LIU, Sacred Heart, and Wagner are members of the Northeast Conference, and VMI is a member of the Southern Conference.
+All were full members of conferences that dropped the sport following the addition of men's lacrosse by the Atlantic 10 Conference.
+LIU, Sacred Heart, and Wagner are members of the Northeast Conference (now officially NEC), and VMI is a member of the Southern Conference.
 LIU is the only one of the four that had not previously housed men's lacrosse in the MAAC.

+In October 2023, the MAAC announced that Merrimack College and Sacred Heart University would join the conference for the 2024-25 season.